 You can find further information on trojans at:

 Various forms of telephone fraud are currently being used:

 Having even the best anti-virus, anti-malware, anti-trojan and firewall tools installed on your computer does not guarantee 100% protection against malware.
-The most important tool for recognizing malware is your own common sense and treating files you receive by e-mail, or which are available to download from websites with caution.
+The most important tool for recognising malware is your own common sense and treating files you receive by e-mail or which are available to download from websites with caution.

 If you have already paid this "fine", report it to the police and contact the paysafecard service team.

 paysafecard is as safe and valuable as cash.
 Follow these tips for using paysafecard safely and don't give criminals a chance.